PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Numerical Results

 \section{Numerical Results}

-In this section we illustrate the performance of \texttt{PCE-Net} on five datasets from different applications.
-The first three datasets are well known in the context of machine learning algorithms, and the last two datasets are related to solving PDEs.
+In this section, we present numerical results illustrating the performance of \texttt{PCE-Net} on various datasets from different applications.
+We begin by considering the double pendulum problem and present a UQ study for this problem using \texttt{PCE-Net}.
+We then present results for three datasets that are widely used in the context of machine learning, and two datasets related to solving PDEs.
+We also present results for robust learning using \texttt{PCE-Net}.
 For the implementation of VAE, we used the Pyro package~\cite{bingham2019pyro}, and for the PCE implementation, we used the Chaospy package~\cite{feinberg2015chaospy}.

-{\bf Implementation details:} Algorithm \ref{alg:PCE_training} was used for training \texttt{PCE-Net} with the following components.
-The VAE consisted of a symmetric encoder and decoder, each with one hidden layer and with the activation functions softplus and sigmoid, respectively.
-The training was performed with ADAM optimizer.
-For PCE stage, we learned the PCE coefficients using a single sample from the latent space for each input data point, and we performed the cross validation (about $10\%$ of VAE training data) using the loss in Eq.~\eqref{loss_cv}.
-The set of $\sigma$ values was $\mathcal{S} = \{0.01, 0.1, 1, 2.5, 5, 10, 100\}$.
-The $\mu_{y_i}$'s are computed using the expectation function in Chaospy.
-The Chaospy function computes the expectation either analytically for certain distributions or by numerical approximation of the integral.

-{\bf Error metrics:} We present results in terms of the relative generalisation error (see e.g. \cite{schobi2015polynomial, lataniotis2020extending}) on the test data (about $10\%$ of all data) denoted by $\mathcal{T}$, given by: